Thai language: Transcription

 There is no universally applied method for transcribing Thai into the Latin alphabet.
 For example, the name of the main airport is transcribed variably as Suvarnabhumi, Suwannaphum, or Suwunnapoom.
-Guide books, textbooks and dictionaries may each follow different systems.
+Guide books, textbooks and dictionaries follow different systems.
 For this reason, many language courses recommend that learners master the Thai script.

 Official standards are the Royal Thai General System of Transcription (RTGS), published by the Royal Institute of Thailand, and the almost identical ISO 11940-2 defined by the International Organization for Standardization.
 The RTGS system is increasingly used in Thailand by central and local governments, especially for road signs.
-Its main drawbacks are that it does not indicate tone or vowel length.
+Its main drawback is that it does not indicate tone or vowel length.
 As the system is based on pronunciation, not orthography, reconstruction of Thai spelling from RTGS romanisation is not possible.

 Transliteration

-The ISO published an international standard for the transliteration of Thai into Roman script in September 2003 (ISO 11940).
+The ISO published an international standard for the transliteration of Thai into Roman script in September 2005 (ISO 11940).
 By adding diacritics to the Latin letters it makes the transcription reversible, making it a true transliteration.
 Notably, this system is used by Google Translate, although it does not seem to appear in many other contexts, such as textbooks and other instructional media.